 Drama is a dynamic practice which introduces students to a world of wonder and play.
 It encourages them to continue questioning, exploring and teasing out new ideas and ways of living and thinking.
 Drama is not about being the best performer or the next Hollywood star, it is about creating and making, exploring and responding in the search for our true selves and for meaningful connections with others and the world around us.
 At St Michael’s Prep we endeavour to equip our students with the skills to explore the subject in their future schooling without losing sight of its value for their development.

 After taking part in an all-year pantomime, Year 3 scaffolds our pupils’ learning towards the end of year performance by looking at creating characters, creating stories and how to break down a text and the mechanics and dynamics of the performance space.
-The performance, using devised pieces, created through ideas generated through our drama sessions, takes place in an afternoon session entitled “Teatime Theatre”, where friends and family are encouraged to attend, bring along a cake and enjoy the performances with a cuppa!
+The performance, using devised pieces, created through ideas generated through our drama sessions, takes place at the end of term in an “Open Rehearsal”, where friends and family are encouraged to attend.

 Your son/daughter will explore the various Strategies, Elements and Mediums of Drama used for analysis of text and character.
 There is an emphasis here on starting to use the terminology of the theory of Drama.
-Our pupils complete the year with performances of a selected text in “Teatime Theatre” where friends and family are encouraged to attend, bring along a cake and enjoy the performances with a cuppa!
+Our pupils complete the year with performances of a selected text in “Open Rehearsal”, where friends and family are encouraged to attend.

 Pupils begin to look at alternative ways to present Drama physically and vocally.
-This includes schemes on Physical Theatre, Greek Theatre and looking at Shakespeare’s Macbeth.
-The pupils complete the year with studying a scheme of work on, and performances of selected scenes from a selected text, performed outside (weather permitting) in “Teatime Theatre” where friends and family are encouraged to attend, bring along a cake and enjoy the performances with a cuppa!
+This includes schemes on Physical Theatre and looking at Shakespeare’s Macbeth.
+The pupils complete the year with studying a scheme of work on, and performances of a short selected text, performed in “Open Rehearsal” where friends and family are encouraged to attend.